Gold (New Zealand radio network)

-Gold is a New Zealand radio station playing classic hits and classic rock of the 1970s and 1980s targeting an audience of listeners above 45 years of age.
+GOLD is a New Zealand radio station playing classic hits and classic rock of the late 1960s, 1970s, 1980s and 1990s targeting an audience of listeners above 45 years of age.

-Gold broadcasts as a network on AM and FM frequencies across New Zealand and is owned and operated by New Zealand Media and Entertainment (NZME).
+Gold Sport broadcasts as a network on AM and low power FM frequencies across New Zealand and is owned and operated by New Zealand Media and Entertainment (NZME).
 Its head office and studios are in central Auckland, alongside NZME's seven other radio networks.

 History

-Gold went to air on 1 July 2020, taking over the FM frequencies held by Mix and the AM and low power FM frequencies previously used to broadcast Radio Sport.
+GOLD went to air on 1 July 2020, taking over the FM frequencies held by Mix and the AM and low power FM frequencies previously used to broadcast Radio Sport.

-Gold is a pure music format, while the AM/LPFM version carries a hybrid talk/music format aimed at the rural market.
+GOLD is a pure music format, while the AM/LPFM version carries a hybrid talk/music format aimed at the rural market.

-On 17 June 2022, NZME announced that, after nearly two years, Gold AM would change its name to Gold Sport from 27 June 2022.
+On 17 June 2022, NZME announced that, after nearly two years, GOLD AM would change its name to GOLD SPORT from 27 June 2022.
 The name change reflects what is currently broadcast on the station which includes live sport commentary, The Country with Jamie Mackay and The Country Sport Breakfast with Brian Kelly.

+On 2 May 2025, NZME announced that it was introducing a new country radio station that would start broadcasting on most of GOLD's frequencies from May 9th.
+On 9 May GOLD became an online-only iHeartRadio station ceasing to broadcast terrestrially on FM, with some AM frequencies remaining shared with sports coverage.

 Programmes

-Gold and Gold Sport carry the majority of the same shows.
+GOLD is an online, 24/7 music only station with no shows.

-The AM/LPFM version of Gold referred to as Gold Sport does carry different programmes at times.
-These are mainly sport and rural programmes that previously broadcast on Radio Sport, including The Country with Jamie Mackay and live sport commentary including Super Rugby, All Black tests, and netball.
+GOLD SPORT's regular shows are The Country Sport Breakfast with Brian Kelly, and The Country with Jamie Mackay along with live sport commentry including Super Rugby, All Black tests, and netball.
+Outside of these programmes, GOLD SPORT simulcasts GOLD (on AM and some LPFM frequencies).

-Weekdays

-Andrew Dickens hosts the morning show on Gold each weekday morning from 6am – 12pm.

-Brian Kelly hosts The Country Sport Breakfast on Gold Sport from Tauranga each morning.
-This show is a mixture of sport and rural interviews as well as music.

-Each weekday morning between 9am - noon Gold features "No Ads 'Till Noon", a commercial free three hours.

-Tracey Donaldson hosts afternoons from 12pm - 6pm, with The Country with Jamie Mackay, presented from the Dunedin studios, airing between 12-1pm on Gold Sport only.

-Rick Morin hosts the night show from 6pm - 11pm.

 Weekends

-Weekend hosts on Gold include Grant Kereama and Dan Bernstone.

-Gold Sport also broadcasts live international and domestic sports commentaries.
+GOLD SPORT broadcasts live international and domestic sports commentaries.

 Stations

-Gold broadcasts on AM and FM frequencies as a network across New Zealand and streams on iHeartRadio.
+GOLD Sport broadcasts on AM and low power FM frequencies as a network across New Zealand and streams on iHeartRadio.